 Incentivise green initiatives

 There are no incentives for ‘greening’ the networks or planning beyond state borders in the current regulatory framework.
 This forms part of the reason why the sector is falling behind in comparison to other highly ranked destinations for renewable energy investment.
 Once green incentives are introduced to make it more attractive for businesses, then the initiatives are sure to follow.

 In a media release from the Victorian Premier and Minister for Energy, Environment & Climate Change, it is expected that by 2025 up to 5400 megawatts of new large-scale renewable energy capacity will be built in the state, bringing with it an estimated $2.5 billion of investment and more than 4000 additional jobs in the renewable energy sector.
 This signals good news for engineers looking to either progress into this industry or for those who currently work within it.

 The Victorian Government’s investment into the local economy and engineering sector is complementary to the Commonwealth’s Renewable Energy Target.
 Plus, with government backing at both state and federal levels, our global presence as a renewable energy superpower will be strengthened and provide an inviting environment for long-term investment contracts.

 You can be a driving force of innovation and change within the engineering and energy sectors by gaining the skills organisations are craving from their leaders.
 A Master of Engineering (Management) will provide the knowledge to help drive engineering economic strategy, manage the risk and feasibility behind it and facilitate implementation.
 The beauty of studying your Masters online with RMIT is that you can continue to work full-time and apply your learning immediately.
-Discover what else you can do with a postgraduate qualification by speaking to one of our admissions managers today on 1300 701 171.
+Discover what else you can do with a postgraduate qualification by speaking to one of our Student Enrolment Advisors today on 1300 701 171.